StanfordVL/GibsonEnv/realenv/core/README.md

 This folder has the source code for environment bundle, which includes viewer renderer, multichannel renderer and physics simulation engine

+### Requirement
+You need CUDA 8.0 in order to run the environment.

 ### Run everything at once
 Open three different shells, and follow the sequence
 ```shell